The Necessity of Dharma-Lite before Real Thing Dharma

 When we talk of the five aggregates, we’re talking in general about the body and mind; or more specifically, our sensory and mental types of consciousness, the sensory input we perceive, and all the mental factors, such as emotions, feelings, attitudes, and so on that make up each moment of our experience.
 They arise out of confusion about reality, are mixed with confusion in each moment and, unless we do something about it, they will perpetuate confusion further and further.

-The true causes of suffering are confusion about cause and effect and about how we, and everything else exists.
+The true causes of suffering are confusion about cause and effect and about how we, and everything else, exist.
 Confusion obviously occurs as part of a mental continuum.
 When we’re confused about or just unaware of behavioral cause and effect, we act destructively.
 When we’re unaware of reality, we act either destructively or constructively, but both mixed with confusion.
 Even when we act in a neutral way, like scratching our heads, it’s mixed with confusion.
-This confusion or unawareness bring on disturbing emotions and we compulsively act on them, bringing more suffering as the result.
+This confusion or unawareness brings on disturbing emotions and we compulsively act on them, bringing more suffering as the result.
 With this mechanism, we see that the true causes of suffering are contained within the aggregates, and each moment of them is what makes up the continuity of our experience.

 Here we have the relationship of cause and effect.
 The causes of suffering are the disturbing emotions and our compulsively acting upon them, and their effect, namely suffering, comes during a subsequent moment.
 The experience of suffering, namely unhappiness or ordinary unsatisfying short-lived happiness, is part of our aggregate of that moment.
 Thus both the first and second noble truths, true suffering and their true causes, both occur on a mental continuum and constitute the disturbing side of the four noble truths.